 - Otherwise, calmly walk into the room where your cat is sitting, close the doors, pick up your cat, and put him in the carrier just how you practiced when you acclimated your cat to the carrier.

-- Once the cat is in his carrier, cover the carrier with a towel or piece of cloth to block his view of the changing surroundings.
+- Once your cat is in his carrier, cover it with a towel or piece of cloth to block his view of the changing surroundings.

 - Carry the carrier with your cat in it (only 1 cat per carrier!) with both arms like a valuable package when transporting to and from the car—this will help him feel safer.

-- Practice holding the carrier and move about, see how far you can go without hitting the carrier into anything.
+- Practice holding it and see how far you can go without hitting the carrier into anything.
 It’s important to practice this as the noise and jostling that occurs if you hit the carrier can be stressful for your cat.

 7. Coming Home From a Trip in a Multi-Cat Household